nykma/omniauth-qq/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## problem fixed

+The problem is QQ web returning text/plain for the content-type header when it should be application/x-www-form-urlencoded

 ## License

 Copyright (c) 2012 by Bin He